 Parakeets can be found in Asia, Australia, Africa, Central America, and South America.
 Though they belong to the parrot family, they look slightly different.
 They are smaller in size and have long, tapered tail feathers.
 They are lively and playful.
 If you plan to keep them as pets, make sure that you provide them with good food and a proper environment.
 Make them feel at home.
 Though the average life span of parakeets ranges from 5-9 years, it can vary depending on how well this bird is cared for.

-Give fresh food and water to your pet everyday.
+Give fresh food and water to your parakeet every day.
 Buy nutritious bird pellets.
-If you give the same food everyday, your pet might become disinterested.
+If you give the same food every day, your pet might become disinterested.
 Besides 1-2 teaspoons of pellets, you can also give seeds, cottage cheese, peanuts, bean sprouts, or mealy worms.
-You can also give them ½ cup of fruits and vegetables such as mangoes, papaya, zucchini, carrots, green peppers, etc. Make sure that you don't give them any processed dried fruit.
+You can also give them a ½ cup of fruits and vegetables such as mangoes, papaya, zucchini, carrots, green peppers, etc. Make sure that you don't give them any processed dried fruit.

 If you are bringing a parakeet home, make sure you treat it as a part of your family.
 Never neglect this beautiful bird as that might have an adverse effect on its health.